 - Appendix N: Resumption of In-Person Clinical Research (see the IRB Forms and Submissions Requirements web page)

 - Consent document with HIPAA Authorization (Reviewing IRB's consent template, with WSU local context language and WSU HIPAA Authorization inserted or as an appendix to the master consent).
 For the Advarra template, see FAQs section below.
 For others, please use the consent local context guidance document available by clicking here.

 - Local Context Worksheet required by Reviewing IRB (if applicable).
-Please fill out study specific information to the best of your ability, and the IRB Staff will fill in the rest.
+Please fill out study specific information to the best of your ability, and the WSU IRB Staff will fill in the rest.

 WSU Notification to PI - The WSU IRB will notify the investigators once the proposed research has been cleared for submission to the External IRB by providing an email confirmation along with the approved WSU External IRB Request Form and approved HIPAA Summary Form (if applicable).

 PI Communication Responsibility - The PI is responsible for sharing the approved WSU External IRB Request Form with the External IRB to indicate that WSU IRB has approved the instance of reliance when applying to the External IRB for approval.